MonkeInABox/ObsidianRepo/UNIVERSITY/CITS3403/Agile Web Dev - A Complete Guide.md

 #### Hashing
 - Secure data storage is based on Cryptographic Hashing
-	- A cryptographic hash function is a function hash that takes a string or arbitrary length and returns a fixed length integer such that:
+	- A cryptographic hash function is a function hash that takes a string or arbitrary length and returns a fixed length integer
 	- Essentially it computes a number from a stream of data, in such a way that it's very difficult to fabricate data with a certain hash
 	- Related to hashing for hash tables, but the hash function must satisfy the much stronger properties above to be cryptographically secure